Wonikrobotics-git/allegro_hand_windows_v5/README.md

 Peak Release/myAllegroHand*.exe:

  Allegro Hand control and CAN communication module.
 You can easily test your hand with this program.

+**Recommend to read User's manual**

 Programming Instructions
 ============